aurorasmiles/WorldGuardDocs/source/chest-protection.rst

 WorldGuard provides rudimentary self-serve chest protection that a player may utilize by placing a sign underneath their chest with specially formatted text.
 We generally advise new setups to **not** use this chest protection as it is not an actively updated part of WorldGuard.
 In addition, :doc:`regions <regions/index>` are a preferred method of defining ownership because it does not have problems involving blocks like hoppers.

 .. tip::
-    If you are interested in single-block chest protection, we recommend utilizing third-party chest protection plugins like `Lockette <http://dev.bukkit.org/bukkit-plugins/lockette/>`_ or `LWC <http://dev.bukkit.org/bukkit-plugins/lwc/>`_.
+    If you are interested in single-block chest protection, we recommend utilizing third-party chest protection plugins.

 Getting Started
 ===============